-When we put down a trip to Washington D.C on our Fort Bragg Bucket List, a visit to the National Zoo wasn’t even on our radar.
+When we put down a trip to Washington D.C. on our Fort Liberty Bucket List, a visit to the National Zoo wasn’t even on our radar.

-And though our trip to D.C was pretty miserable, I’m glad that we were able to experience one of the most impressive zoos in the world!
+And though our first trip to D.C. was pretty miserable, I’m glad that we were able to experience one of the most impressive zoos in the world!

 Our National Zoo is part of the world-famous Smithsonian Institution.
-In fact, the zoo’s full name is Smithsonian National Zoological Park.
+The zoo’s full name is Smithsonian National Zoological Park.